I Can't Drive 55: Song origin

+Hagar has expressed interest in meeting the trooper who issued the ticket.

 Music video

 The song's music video was directed by Gil Bettman.
 The video was shot on location at the Saugus Speedway in Santa Clarita, California.

 The song's video includes Hagar and his band being chased and jailed by the California Highway Patrol for traffic violations.
 The video shows Hagar driving a black Ferrari 512 BBi which is later tuned up by Hagar's mechanic, Claudio Zampolli.
 Zampolli was driving the Ferrari during the video's opening shot, where the Ferrari fish-tails across the speedway.
 Hagar claims in the commentary for the video on the DVD, The Long Road to Cabo that he burned out his clutch during the video.
 Hagar drove a 512, but a 308 was also used.
 Hagar claims it cost him $5800 to fix.

 A trial scene is presided over by a judge played in a cameo appearance by John Kalodner.
 The judge's props were borrowed from director Robert Zemeckis, director of the 1980 film Used Cars.
 Sets were built and the video was shot during the summer.
 There was no air conditioning in the jailhouse set, so the cast and crew were hot.

 The yellow jumpsuit, worn by Hagar in the video, can be seen at the New Orleans Hard Rock Cafe.
 A stuntman was used for Hagar's stunts.
 An exploding ramp was used to throw Hagar across the courtroom.